Tom Semple

 Thomas Semple (8 April 1879 – 11 April 1943) was an Irish hurler who played as a half-forward for the Tipperary senior team.

-Semple joined the panel during the 1897 championship and eventually became a regular member of the starting seventeen until his retirement after the 1909 championship.
-During that time he won three All-Ireland medals and four Munster medals.
-An All-Ireland runner-up on one occasion, Semple captained the team to the All-Ireland title in 1906 and in 1908.
+He began his career with the team during the 1897 championship and became a regular starter until his retirement following the 1909 championship.
+Over his tenure, he secured three All-Ireland medals and four Munster medals.
+Having been an All-Ireland runner-up once, Semple led the team to All-Ireland victories in 1906 and 1908.

 At club level Semple was a six-time county club championship medalist with Thurles.

 Playing career

 Club

 Semple played his club hurling with the local club in Thurles, the precursor to the famous Sarsfield's club.
 He rose through the club and served as captain of the team for almost a decade.

 In 1904 Semple won his first championship medal following a walkover from Lahorna De Wets.

 Thurles failed to retain their title, however, the team returned to the championship decider once again in 1906.
 A 4-11 to 3-6 defeat of Lahorna De Wets gave Semple his second championship medal as captain.
 It was the first of four successive championships for Thurles as subsequent defeats of Lahorna De Wets, Glengoole and Racecourse/Grangemockler brought Semple's medal tally to five.

 Five-in-a-row proved beyond Thurles, however, Semple's team reached the final for the sixth time in eight seasons in 1911.
 A 4-5 to 1-0 trouncing of Toomevara gave Semple his sixth and final championship medal as captain.